-We loved it.
-It has a nice light coating made with a combination of bread crumbs and parmesan cheese.
-The chicken is browned in butter and olive oil and then baked for a nice light and crispy coating.
+This recipe is a little dinner time inspiration I received from my friend Sherra.
+She shared the recipe with me and everyone in my family loved it.
+The creamy lemon chicken recipe has a nice, light coating made with a combination of bread crumbs, flour and Parmesan cheese.
+Brown the chicken in butter and olive oil and then bake for a nice light and crispy coating.
 The sauce that goes over the top has just the perfect amount of lemon, not too overpowering but enough to know there is lemon in there.
-The original recipe also calls for mushrooms in the sauce which my husband was disappointed I did not put in but I don’t do mushrooms (can you guess why!?)

 - 1/2 cup flour